-Sajek is a union under Baghaichari sub-district (upazila) under Rangamati Hill District.
+Sajek is a union under the Baghaichari sub-district (Upazila) under Rangamati Hill District.
 However, the fact is you can’t get there directly from Rangamati.
 To reach Sajek you have to go through Khagrachhari Hill District.
-Therefore, the tourists always tend to visit Sajek during their Khagrachhari tour.
+Therefore, tourists always tend to visit Sajek during their Khagrachhari tour.

 After reaching Khagrachhari town you can hire a local transport called Chader Gari to arrive at Dighinala.
 From Dighinala you have to get another ride on Chader gari to reach your destination Sajek valley.
 However, you can reach Sajek directly from Khagrachhari by reserved Chader Gari or car or personal transport.

-When is the Best Time to Visit Khagrachari?
+When is the Best Time to Visit Khagrachari Tourist Spots?

-Generally, winter is the best time to visit the Khagrachari tourist spots.
-But during the monsoon the waterfalls are revived and the green hills get lusher.
+Generally, winter is the best time to visit the Khagrachari tourist locations.
+But during the monsoon, the waterfalls are revived and the green hills get lusher.
 However, during the rainy season landslides occur in the hill tract zone.
 Such mishaps hamper the local transportation system of Khagrachhari for days.
-Therefore, it is advised to check the weather forecast before planning a trip in the hilly district.
+Therefore, it is advised to check the weather forecast before planning a trip to the hilly district.